 After viewing Kinkakuji from across the pond, visitors pass by the head priest’s former living quarters (hojo) which are known for their painted sliding doors (fusuma), but are not open to the public.

-It is also said that the zen garden covering the golden land were untouched (except for the new plants, of course).
+It is also said that the zen garden covering the golden land was untouched (except for the new plants, of course).
 Imagine, those trees around it are actually more than 50 years old.

 Outside the temple near the exit are a chain of stores for your souvenirs and or eating pleasure.
 Hey guys, FREE TASTE!
 YUM!
-Yes, they offer a free taste for their products, and you can eat each flavor.
+Yes, they offer a free taste of their products, and you can eat each flavour.
 It made our starving stomachs, slightly full.

 And oh, sometimes there are monks inside the temple and outside as well.
 Here’s a photo of a monk taken by Kim.
 They are just going to stand silently, not making any noise or any movements, maybe are asking for donations, but I am not sure.
 Utmost respect to them!